JordanBussanich/CellMod-ng/README.md

 TODO
 ======
-- Fix a bug where the carrier's price doesn't change
-- Update Numbers System to support multiple number changes for a per-carrier fee
-- Server taxes
-- Fix Formatting
+See Issues page

 Compiling
 ===========
-CellMod is built to be compiled under Java 6 or newer.
-You will also need Maven 3 for dependencies and compiling.
+CellMod is built to be compiled under Java 7 or newer.

 Contributing
 ==============
 Pull requests are accepted for bug fixes and improvements.
 However, they must follow these guidelines:
-- The code must compile under Java 6
+- The code must compile under Java 7
 - The Pull must be licensed under the GNU Affero General Public License v3 license.
+- The code must be formatted using IntelliJ's default settings
-- Make your code look nice.
+- The code must be tested
-- Test your code!
+- The code must not break existing installs (don't break the DB!)

 Credits
 ==============